Enter your email address below and subscribe to our newsletter

 Active dry yeast, Sugar, Warm water, All-purpose flour, Salt, Whole milk yogurt, Butter, Vegetable oil, Garlic cloves, Chopped Parsley.

-Garlic naan uses few ingredients to create a delicious fluffy flatbread.
-Active dry yeast is optimal for this recipe, it requires minimal effort along with sugar and warm water to create a yeasty mixture that gives the naan a chewy and soft texture.
-Whole milk yogurt adds moisture and makes the naan really soft.
-Butter adds flavor, you can use salted or unsalted.
-If choosing salted, then use salt sparingly in the naan recipe.
-Garlic cloves are finely minced, and it can also be incorporated into the dough mixture.
-Simply double the quantity of the garlic and add it in.
+Garlic naan is a delicious and fluffy flatbread made with just a few ingredients.
+For this recipe, active dry yeast is ideal.
+It requires minimal effort, along with sugar and warm water, to create a yeasty mixture that gives the naan its chewy and soft texture.
+Whole milk yogurt adds moisture, making the naan even softer.
+You can use either salted or unsalted butter, but if you choose salted butter, be sure to use salt sparingly in the recipe.
+Finely minced garlic cloves can be mixed into the dough.
+If you love garlic, consider doubling the amount and adding it in.

 Instructions

-Activate the Yeast: Heat up one cup of water in the microwave.
-Test the temperature to ensure that the water is not hot, it should be lukewarm.
+Heat one cup of water in the microwave.
+Test the temperature to ensure the water is not hot; it should be lukewarm.
 Add two teaspoons of warm water to a small bowl.
-Add two teaspoons of dry active yeast in the bowl.
+Add two teaspoons of dry active yeast to the bowl.
 Add one teaspoon of sugar to the bowl.

 Lightly mix the ingredients and set aside.
-Wait five to eight minutes and you will see these poofs of clouds, those are known as the yeasty, bubbly pockets that form on the surface of the yeast mixture, and show that the yeast is alive! 😃.
-If it does not activate, it means that the yeast is stale or the water was hot.
-Yeast is an important element of the fermentation process.
+Wait five to eight minutes, and you will see these poofs of clouds, known as the yeasty, bubbly pockets that form on the surface of the yeast mixture.
+This shows that the yeast is alive!
+If it does not activate, the yeast is stale, or the water is hot.
+Yeast is an essential element of the fermentation process.
 Once the yeast has activated, move on to the next step.

-Make the Naan: Break off a piece of naan dough and roll into balls.
-If the dough is sticky, dip in some all-purpose flour.
+Break off a piece of naan dough and roll it into balls.
+If the dough is sticky, dip it in some all-purpose flour.
 Dust flour onto a clean surface.
-Place the naan dough ball on the surface, flatten with your hands or use a rolling pin.
-Once flattened, add butter to a preheated pan on medium high heat and cook for one minute on each side.
+Place the naan dough ball on a surface and flatten it with your hands or a rolling pin.
+Once flattened, add butter to a preheated pan on medium-high heat and cook for one minute on each side.
 Thereafter, remove and set aside.
 Repeat the process for all naans.
 Garnish with the garlic butter and finely chopped parsley.

 How to Serve Garlic Naan?

-Think of curries, stews and spicy foods.
-There are so many possibilities when it comes to serving garlic naan.
+Think of curries, stews, and spicy foods.
+There are so many ways to serve garlic naan.
 You can serve it alongside some grilled lamb chops with Baba Ghanoush.
 Beef Stew is also another incredible option for this flatbread.
-Creating a meze platter featuring hummus, marinated olives, sumac onions and Baked Chicken with Garlic Yogurt will create an incredible combination of flavors.
+Creating a meze platter featuring hummus, marinated olives, sumac onions, and Baked Chicken with Garlic Yogurt will create a great flavor combination.

 How to Store Garlic Naan?

-Store in the fridge in an airtight Tupperware.
-It will last for three to four days.
-Naan freezes well.
-First let it cool completely and then wrap it in parchment paper separately.
-You can store it for two to three months.
-To reheat it, defrost it and then warm it in a skillet with butter.
+To store naan, place it in an airtight Tupperware container and refrigerate.
+It will remain good for three to four days.
+Naan also freezes well; just make sure to let it cool completely before wrapping each piece in parchment paper.
+You can keep it in the freezer for two to three months.
+To reheat, defrost the naan and warm it in a skillet with some butter.

 Garlic Naan Recipe